About choosing a restaurant in Meribel

 Cafes & Bakeries

 La Taverne in the centre of Méribel is a perennially popular café thanks to its position in the heart of town and its sunny terrace from which you can watch the world go by.
 The Cote Brune is a favourite café/restaurant in the centre of Mottaret, right at the foot of the pistes with a large terrace, attractive interior, friendly service and good quality drinks and food.
-The Village des Pains bakery in Méribel Village has outside picnic benches where you can eat their excellent sandwiches, quiches and patisseries and sip a coffee.
+La Terrasse Brasserie, in Meribel Village, opens at 08:45 and has a wonderful heated terrace where you can sip on one of their coffees while enjoying panoramic views of the slopes and nibbling on a baked good from the patisserie next door; the Village des Pains bakery offer excellent sandwiches, quiches and all sorts of pastries and cakes.

 Le Tremplin restaurant by la Chaudanne is popular with family groups.
 Big enough to cope with large family parties, the Tremplin has a wide menu with something to suit all tastes, including pizzas and local dishes.
 Le Rond Point is very child-friendly and easy to get to on skis or by the bus service.
 If the kids need to let off steam, they can safely play or sledge outside thanks to the Rond Point free magic carpet lift.
 At lunchtime, when children need feeding quickly after ski school, the Cantine d’Alvar at la Chaudanne is very popular.
 Or for something really special, make your way to le Clos Bernard restaurant, hidden in the Altiport forest.
 Children will enjoy finding this ‘secret’ restaurant and can eat in their own outdoor tepee while their parents enjoy some adult time in the restaurant.